jun-xiao-mainlinestem/2026base/doc/RGB_TEMPLATE_API.md

 *   `turnToHeading(float heading)`: Turns the robot to a specific heading with default parameters.
 *   `turnToHeading(float heading, float turnMaxVoltage)`: Turns the robot to a specific heading with a specified maximum voltage.
-*   `turnToHeading(float heading, float turnMaxVoltage, bool nonstop, ...)`: Turns the robot to a specific heading with more control over the movement.
+*   `turnToHeading(float heading, float turnMaxVoltage, bool chaining, ...)`: Turns the robot to a specific heading with more control over the movement.

 **Examples from `src/autons.cpp`:**